Implementation of quantum stochastic walks for function approximation, two-dimensional data classification, and sequence classification: Advantages of quantum stochastic neural networks

 \subsection{Verse recognition}

-Everyone meets the need of understanding poetry, a treasure of culture, in varying degrees of demand, which is a motivation for teaching the computer to recognize verses.
-However, it seems rather challengeable because of the complex syntax of verses, and an advanced intelligence named association is a prerequisite.
-Here, we give some evidence that the quantum property, especially the coherent connection between the word neurons, can equip the network with the associative memory used to improve the accuracy of verse recognition.
+A verse is a special kind of sentence with a complex and varied syntax, which makes it challenging to recognize verses by machines.
+Here, we give some evidence that the QSNN can improve the accuracy of verse recognition.

-To display the ability for sentence recognition concretely, we train the QSNNs with 8 neurons $\{|w_1\rangle,|w_2\rangle,\cdots,|w_8\rangle\}$ in the hidden layer and 12 labeled training sequences without stopwords.
-The test set consists of 2 verses and 2 normal sentences, whose probabilities of being recognized as a sentence (Yes) (i.e. the accuracy) will be given to evaluate the performance of the trained QSNNs (both coherent and incoherent) and classical NN.
-More details about the training and test are given in Sec. \uppercase\expandafter{\romannumeral4}.B of Supplemental materials.
+In this task, the QSNNs consist of 8 neurons $\{|1\rangle,|2\rangle,\cdots,|8\rangle\}$ in the hidden layer, which correspond to 8 words.
+The training set we use here consists of 12 labeled word sequences made up of those 8 words and some stop words.
+The test set consists of 2 verses and 2 normal sentences, whose probabilities of being recognized as a sentence (Yes) (i.e. the accuracy) are used to evaluate the performance of the trained QSNNs (both coherent and decoherent) and classical NN.
+We train the coherent QSNN, decoherent QSNN, and the classical NN from 15 random initialization samples and average over the samples.
+More details about the training and test are given in Appendix \ref{appendix:details about verse}.